CDCgov/MIRA-NF/README.md

 ## Introduction

-**mira/nf** is a bioinformatics pipeline that assembles Influenza genomes, SARS-CoV-2 genomes and the SARS-CoV-2 spike-gene when given the raw fastq files and a samplesheet. mira/nf can analyze reasds from both Illumina and OxFord Nanopore sequencing machines.
+**mira/nf** is a bioinformatics pipeline that assembles Influenza genomes, SARS-CoV-2 genomes and the SARS-CoV-2 spike-gene when given the raw fastq files and a samplesheet. mira/nf can analyze reads from both Illumina and OxFord Nanopore sequencing machines.

 MIRA performs these steps for genome assembly and curation: